ducto489/ducto489.github.io/_projects/train-gpt-2-with-tpu.md

   - name: Result
 ---

 This project was inspired by [Andrej Karparthy's video](https://youtu.be/l8pRSuU81PU?si=6_loh9yI5Fj6ut1g).
 Here I stick to the GPT-2 and GPT-3 paper to reproduce the model and techniques.
 I applied gradient accumulation, distributed data parallel (GPU and TPU), half-precision, flash attention, and nice numbers (the number that can be divided by 2 the most).
-I trained on FineWeb (EDU), the same datasets that GPT-2 has trained on.
-For evaluation, I used a different dataset and HellaSwag for comparison to the GPT-2 paper.
+I trained on FineWeb (EDU), which is the same dataset that GPT -2 has trained on.
+For evaluation, I used a different dataset and a HellaSwag for comparison to the GPT-2 paper.

 But if you don't have powerful GPUs or have money for GPU rental.
 We still can achieve GPT-2 124M performance with TPU on Kaggle!
 But we have some problems to solve.